Kitchen Remodel Timeline: What to Expect at Every Phase

 TL;DR:

 A kitchen remodel timeline typically spans 6 to 20 weeks depending on scope, material lead times, and structural complexity.
 Cosmetic refreshes run 6 to 8 weeks.
 Standard full remodels fall in the 12 to 18 week range.
-Estate-level or custom architectural projects regularly run 4 to 6 months when pre-construction requirements are fully accounted for.
+Estate-level or custom architectural projects often run 4 to 6 months when you plan the pre-construction phase properly.

 What Is a Realistic Kitchen Remodel Timeline?

 The critical mistake most clients make is treating the construction phase as the entire timeline.
-In reality, the planning phase, design phase, and permit acquisition period can consume as much calendar time as the build itself, and often more on architecturally significant or estate-level projects.
+In reality, planning, design, and permit approval can take just as long as the build itself — sometimes longer on large or custom projects.

-So, how long does a full kitchen remodel take when you factor in every phase?
-The honest answer: from first design consultation to final inspections, a comprehensive kitchen renovation typically requires 4 to 6 months.
-Compressed timelines are achievable but require premium contractor availability, pre-ordered stock materials, and an accelerated decision-making process on the client side.
+So how long does a full kitchen remodel take when you factor in every phase?
+From first design consultation to final inspections, plan on 4 to 6 months.
+You can compress this timeline, but it takes three things: a contractor with open availability, materials ordered ahead of time, and fast decisions on your end.

 💡 Pro Tip: Establish your full project timeline before selecting materials.
-Lead times on custom cabinets, stone countertop materials, and specialty appliances frequently exceed 6 to 12 weeks, and these windows must be accounted for before active construction begins.
+Custom cabinets, stone countertops, and specialty appliances often have lead times of 6 to 12 weeks.
+Build these windows into your schedule before construction begins.

 The Kitchen Remodel Order of Work: Phase by Phase